Caution

 -- Jane Doe <[email protected]> Thu, 21 Oct 2013 11:12:00 -0400

-Notice that the version has a -0ubuntu1
+Notice that the version has a -0ubuntu1 appended to it, this is the

 distribution revision, used so that the package can be updated (to fix bugs for